it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 - Manage All Devices Remotely Logging into Internal Network - Scan all enterprise devices remotely logging into the organization's network prior to accessing the network to ensure that each of the organization's security policies has been enforced in the same manner as local network devices.
 [This might another to cut]

+[AMW: I actually like it.
+The use of a mobile device manager to enforce a policy on all devices is amazing. ]

 >Limit the number of devices that are connected to election technology network segments and keep standard business networks separate.

 Applies to: Hosted components